-220. ANATOMY AND FUNCTION OF THE CENTRAL NERVOUS SYSTEM.
+220. Anatomy and Function of the Central Nervous System.
 Lectures and demonstrations designated to acquaint the student with the basic structure and function of the central nervous system.
 Emphasis on the integrative activity as related to both normal and deviate oral communication.
-Not offered 1962/63.
-SPRING.
-[3] Mr. Batza.

-221. ANATOMY AND FUNCTION OF THE SPEECH AND HEARING MECHANISMS.
+Spring.
+[3] Mrs. Horton.

+221. Anatomy and Function of the Speech and Hearing Mechanisms.
 Lectures, readings, and demonstrations, presenting the structures and function of breathing, phonation, resonation, articulation, and audition.
 Emphasis on the fundamental physiological principles of speech production and the psychoacoustics of hearing.
 FALL.
-[3] Mr. Batza.
+[3] Drs.
+McConnell and Craig.

-223. EXPERIMENTAL PHONETICS.
-Study of research methods, instrumentation, and findings in the field of experimental phonetics.
-SPRING.
-[3] Mr. Mullendore.
+223. Experimental Phonetics.
+Study of research methods, instrumentation, and findings in the field of experimental phonetics. spring.
+[3] Mr. and findings in the field of experimental phonetics. spring.
+[3] (Not offered 1963/64.)

-225. THE FUNDAMENTALS OF AUDIOLOGY AND SPEECH PATHOLOGY.
-A study of the normal and abnormal development of speech and language.
+- of the normal and abnormal development of speech and language.
 Classification and analysis of speech and hearing disorders and their social, psychological, and educational implications.
-SUMMER.
-[3] Mr. Batza and Staff.

-227. PROCEDURES IN AUDIOLOGY AND SPEECH PATHOLOGY.
-A study of the diagnostic methods and materials, professional standards and procedures, programs and planning, and administrative techniques employed in hearing and speech rehabilitation facilities.
+Summer.
+[3] Dr. McConnell and Staff. - 227.
+DIAGNOSTIC PROCEDURES IN AUDIOLOGY AND SPEECH PATHOLOGY.
+Diagnostic tests and procedures for children and adults with impaired hearing or defective speech.
+Techniques for screening areas important to normal speech and language development.
+Case history techniques.
+Clinical observation and report writing required.
 Prerequisite: consent of instructor.
 FALL.
-[3] Mr. Mullendore.

-228. LANGUAGE DISORDERS OF CHILDREN.
+[3] Mrs. Horton. - 228.
+LANGUAGE DISORDERS OF CHILDREN.
 A study of the language, behavioral symptomatology, and treatment of language-impaired children.
 Consideration of differential diagnostic techniques for aphasia, central auditory disturbances, hearing loss, mental retardation, and emotional disturbances.
 SPRING.
 [3] Mrs. Horton.

-86 VANDERBILT UNIVERSITY

-230. ARTICULATION DISORDERS.
-A study of the etiology, evaluation, and management of articulatory defects in children and adults.
-FALL.
-[3] Miss Gannaway.

-231. STUTTERING.
-A review of the significant research in the field of stuttering, with emphasis on etiologies and therapies.
-Consideration of the management of fluency disturbances.
-SPRING.
-[3] Miss Graig.

-232. ORGANIC SPEECH DISORDERS: STRUCTURAL.
-A study of the etiologies, diagnosis, and management of speech defects associated with structural anomalies and physiological dysfunction.
-Consideration of voice disorders, cleft palate, post-laryngectomy, and other structurally related speech defects.
-SPRING.
-[3] Mr. Batza.

-233. ORGANIC SPEECH DISORDERS: NEUROLOGICAL.
-A study of speech and language disturbances related to neurological dysfunction.
-Consideration of such disorders as the aphasias and cerebral palsy.
-FALL.
-[3] Miss Graig.

-240. INTRODUCTION TO AUDIOLOGY.
+II.
+AUDIOLOGY

+- 240. Introduction to Audiology.
 A study of the theory and practice of hearing measurement with emphasis on basic audiometric techniques.
 Consideration of causative factors in hearing loss and evaluation of audiometric results.
 FALL.
-[3] Mr. Spuebler.

-241. SPEECH AND LANGUAGE DEVELOPMENT OF THE ACOUSTICALLY HANDI-CAPPED.
+[3] Dr. McConnell. - 241.
+Speech and Language Development of the Acoustically Handicapped.
 Historical background of education of the deaf and hard of hearing.
 A consideration of the theories and problems encountered in the development of speech and language in acoustically handicapped children.
-FALL.
-[3] Mrs. Horton.

-245. PRINCIPLES OF SPEECHREADING AND AUDITORY TRAINING.
+Fall.
+[3] Mrs. Hamilton and Mr. Powell. - 245.
+PRINCIPLES OF SPEECHREADING AND AUDITORY TRAINING.
 An analysis of the various methods for developing speechreading skills with children and adults.
 Consideration of recent concepts in the utilization of residual hearing.
-SPRING.
-[3] Miss Cooper.

-247. PSYCHOLOGY OF DEAFNESS.
+Spring.
+[3] Miss Cooper. - 247.
+PSYCHOLOGY OF DEAFNESS.
 A consideration of the effects of hearing impairment upon children and adults.
 Research studies of the social, motor, intellectual, and psychological development of hard of hearing and deaf individuals.
-FALL.
-[3] Mr. Spuebler.

-249. ADVANCED CLINICAL AUDIOLOGY.
+SPRING.
+[3] Dr. McConn ell. - 249.
+Advanced Clinical Audiology.
 A study of the research and theory of clinical selection of hearing aids and their use.
-Special tests and exploratory techniques in audiologic assessment; psychophysics of audition in relation to clinical problems.
-SPRING.
-[3] Mr. Spuehler.
+Special tests and exploratory techniques in audiologic assessment; psychophysics of audition in relation to clinical problems. spring.
+[3] Mr. Stream. - 322.
+Advanced Clinical Study and Practice: Audiology.

-321. ADVANCED CLINICAL STUDY AND PRACTICE: SPEECH PATHOLOGY.
-Assigned readings and written reports combined with participation in the clinical program in speech pathology.
-Courses may be repeated for credit.
-FALL, SPRING, SUMMER.
-[2] Mr. Mullendore and Staff.

-322. ADVANCED CLINICAL STUDY AND PRACTICE: AUDIOLOGY.
 Assigned readings and written reports combined with participation in the clinical program in audiology.
 Course may be repeated for credit.
-FALL, SPRING, SUMMER.
-[2] Mr. Spuehler and Staff.
+Fall, Spring, Summer.
+[2] Staff.

-335. SEMINAR IN SPEECH PATHOLOGY.
-Review of significant literature in the field of speech pathology.
-Directed study in assigned subject areas. summer.
-[2] Mr. Mullendore.

-341. SEMINAR IN AUDIOLOGY.
+- 341. SEMINAR IN AUDIOLOGY.
 Review of significant literature in the field of audiology.
 Directed study in assigned subject areas.
 SUMMER.
-[2] Mr. Spuebler.

-351. SPECIAL PROBLEMS IN SPEECH PATHOLOGY.
-Study of areas and problems not included in other courses in speech pathology, chosen to fit the students' interests and the needs of their programs.
-FALL, SPRING, SUMMER.
-(Variable credit: 1 to 3 each semester] Messrs.
-Batza and Mullendore.

-352. SPECIAL PROBLEMS IN AUDIOLOGY.
+[2] Dr. McConnell. - 352.
+Special Problems in Audiology.
 Study of areas and problems not included in other courses in audiology, chosen to fit the students' interests and the needs of their programs.
 FALL, SPRING, SUMMER.
-[Variable credit: 1 to 3 each semester] Mr. Spuebler and Staff.

-388. INDEPENDENT STUDY AND READINGS IN SPEECH PATHOLOGY.
+[Variable credit: 1 to 3 each semester] Staff. - 389.
+INDEPENDENT STUDY AND READINGS IN AUDIOLOGY.
 [3] Staff.